slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'The purpose of high education is first and foremost to meet people and build relationships.'*

+> *'A college education can help you make a living, self-education can make you a fortune.'*

+> *'Self education is, I firmly believe, the only kind of education there is.
+The only function of a school is to make self education easier; failing that, it does nothing.' -- Isaac Asimov*

 How to get employers feedback?
 If you ask them why did they asked you for an interview, they will describe your strengths.